-EM 3393 The Transformation of Mission in Cuba and the USA
+EM 3393 Mission in Context: Cuba and the U.S.A.

-Louisville Seminary and Seminario Evangelico de Matanzas offers an intensive J-term course in Cuba on The Transformation of Mission for Cuba and the U.S.A. for our students to study and learn with and from one another.
+Louisville Seminary and Seminario Evangelico de Matanzas offer an intensive J-term course in Cuba on Mission in Context for Cuba and the U.S.A. for our students to study and learn with and from one another.
 The objectives of this course are to:

-1) Explore together our different contexts for mission locally, globally, and historically (perhaps using individual contextual stories and changes in the global context and understanding of mission in the past 25 years from the Vatican and the World Council of Churches.

-2) Examine together the violent evangelism that began our mission history in this hemisphere and analyze the theological issues that allowed it to happen.

-3) Experience and analyze concrete mission and evangelism projects in the Matanzas, Cuba, area for missiological insights, particularly as the Cuban and U.S. churches do mission together.
-Projects will be focused on justice and development, evangelism and interfaith ministry.
-4) Construct together steps toward the transformation of our mission practices that each side can apply to local mission and evangelism efforts AND to joint mission partnership activities.
+- Explore together our different contexts for mission locally, globally, and historically (perhaps using individual contextual stories and changes in the global context). - Understand the changing face of mission in the past 25 years from global mission insights emerging from the Vatican, the World Council of Churches, and the Lausanne Movement. - Examine together the violent evangelism that began our mission history in this hemisphere and analyze the theological issues that allowed it to happen. - 4) Experience and analyze concrete mission and evangelism projects in the Matanzas, Cuba, area for missiological insights, particularly as the Cuban and U.S. do mission together.
+Projects will be focused on justice and development, evangelism and interfaith ministry. - 5) Construct together steps toward the transformation of our mission practices that each side can apply to local mission and evangelism efforts AND to joint mission partnership activities.